codio-content/Linux-File_System_Commands/.guides/content/Creating-files-in-children-directories--9ac1.md

 |||warning
 ### Create the empty parent directory first
-Similar to the `mkdir` error we get when parent directories are not yet created, the `touch` command outputs a similar error when the parent directory of a new children file is non-existent:
+Similar to the `mkdir` error we get when parent directories are not yet created, the `touch` command outputs an error when the parent directory of a new children file is non-existent:

 ```
 touch: cannot touch `directory/file.txt': No such file or directory